ntutic/json_scrapy/docs/topics/contracts.rst

     .. method:: Contract.adjust_request_args(args)

-        This receives a ``dict`` as an argument containing default arguments for request object. :class:`~scrapy.Request` is used by default, but this can be changed with the ``request_cls`` attribute.
+        This receives a ``dict`` as an argument containing default arguments for request object. :class:`~jscrapy.Request` is used by default, but this can be changed with the ``request_cls`` attribute.
         If multiple contracts in chain have this attribute defined, the last one is used.